felixp7/lunar-logo/docs/FAQ.md

 **Q: What's the difference between a literal list and a block of code?**

-A: A block of code can contain items of any type, but a literal list contains only strings, so it can be safely passed to `parse`.
+A: A block of code has already been parsed, so it may contain items of any type, while a literal list contains only strings.
 A literal list is also expected as the condition to `while`, a function's argument list or the return values of `ifelse`.
+But internally they are both just lists.

 **Q: What if I want to call a function for its side effects, ignoring the return value?**